ouspg/PrivacyAndSocialEngineering/1.Regulation_and_web_privacy/README.md

 Points from the exercises count towards better grades than the passable grade 1, which is obtained by doing weekly quizzes.

+You must do tasks **in order**.

+You are expected to use more time on later tasks to get an equal amount of points than in previous tasks.

 The bonus task is not counted toward the course's maximum possible points; it is extra and can compensate for other work.

 Task #|Points|Description|